How Can AA Affect My Michigan Suspended or Revoked Driver's License Case?

 It is not imperative that you attend AA, but you must provide undeniable evidence that you no longer consume alcohol, and that you will not fall back on your old habits in the future.
 Hearing officers may assume that you are an alcoholic, and you must prove by providing clear and convincing evidence that you are not.

-Ultimately, it is beneficial when you can provide DAAD hearing officers with proof that you have attended a structured substance abuse program, and that you actively participated in the group and attended weekly, whether this support group is Alcoholics Anonymous or another recognized program.
+Ultimately, it is beneficial when you can provide a driver's license hearing officers with proof that you have attended a structured substance abuse program, and that you actively participated in the group and attended weekly, whether this support group is Alcoholics Anonymous or another recognized program.

 The results of your substance abuse evaluation can play a critical role in whether you should attend AA.
 Qualified substance abuse counselors review these evaluations, and determine whether an individual abuses or is dependent on alcohol.
 Depending on whether you are diagnosed as an abuser or dependent can determine whether it is necessary for you to attend a 12 step program such as Alcoholics Anonymous.
 If you are diagnosed as alcohol dependent, AA may play a critical role in getting your license restored.